johnbenac/religiondesigner/docs/decisions/ADR-019-view-models-are-projection-only.md

 ## Decision

 View model builders are defined as **pure projection functions** that take raw domain data and lightweight inputs and return data transfer objects (DTOs) shaped specifically for a screen.
 They perform no side effects, no I/O and no business logic beyond organising data.
 They do not interpret rules, enforce policies or perform validation; such work is done in separate service functions.
-For example, `buildReligionDashboardViewModel` summarises counts and picks exemplar entities but does not decide if a religion is valid.
+For example, `buildMovementDashboardViewModel` summarises counts and picks exemplar entities but does not decide if a movement is valid.
 Likewise, `buildEntityDetailViewModel` collects related claims and practices but does not infer hierarchies.
 View models live in their own module (`view-models.js`) and are the only thing the UI layers call to obtain display data.
-Domain services produce view models that cross the religion boundary or apply business logic, and they call view model builders internally when needed.
+Domain services produce view models that cross the movement boundary or apply business logic, and they call view model builders internally when needed.

 ## Rationale